-The crust is mainly basalt from volcanic activity billions of years ago.
-It varies between 50 and 125 km thick.
-A large portion of the outer edges of the crust is compromised of iron oxide dust.
+The crust is mainly basalt from the volcanic activity that occurred billions of years ago.
 Given the lightness of the dust and the high speed of the Martian winds, features on the surface can be obliterated in a relatively short time frame.

-Here’s an article from Universe Today about how Mars has been cold for billions of years.
+We have many interesting articles on the subject of Mars here at Universe Today.
+Here is one about how Mars has been cold for billions of years.

 Finally, if you’d like to learn more about Mars in general, we have done several podcast episodes about the Red Planet at Astronomy Cast.
 Episode 52: Mars, and Episode 91: The Search for Water on Mars.